trek-view/nadir-patcher/README.md

 Adding a nadir to 360 photos is a great way to show off your brand or watermark your imagery.

-Lot's of proprietry software offers this functionality already, but we wanted an easy way to create a batch script that could add a nadir to multiple files in one command.
+Lot's of propriety software offers this functionality already, but we wanted an easy way to create a batch script that could add a nadir to multiple files in one command.

-Nadir patcher is the result.
+Nadir Patcher is the result.

 ## How it works